ADVISORY MINNEAPOLIS-POLICE/PROTESTS

 ----EDITORS PLEASE NOTE EVENT WILL SWITCH TO VIEWS OF DIFFERENT CITIES.
 SEE SCHEDULE BELOW FOR TIME CODES--

-NEW YORK/LOS ANGELES - Protesters take to the streets of New York City to demonstrate against the police killing of George Floyd.
+CHICAGO / LOS ANGELES - Protesters take to the streets of cities across the U.S. to demonstrate against the police killing of George Floyd.

 SCHEDULE: